celestiaorg/docs/developers/blobstream.md

 messages from the EVM chain back to Celestia.

 It works by relying on a set of signers to attest to some event on Celestia: the Celestia validator set.
-Blobstream contract keeps track of the Celestia validator set by updating its view of the validator set with `updateValidatorSet()`.
+The Blobstream contract keeps track of the Celestia validator set by updating its view of the validator set with `updateValidatorSet()`.
 More than 2/3 of the voting power of the current view of the validator set must sign off on new relayed events, submitted with